-"a.
-Facilities are required to conduct a Sexual Abuse incident review at the conclusion of every Sexual Abuse investigation in which the allegation has been determine [sic] substantiated or unsubstantiated." (p.28)
+- "a.
+Facilities are required to conduct a Sexual Abuse incident review at the conclusion of every Sexual Abuse investigation in which the allegation has been determine [sic] substantiated or unsubstantiated." (p.28) - "b.

-"b.
 Such review shall occur within 30 days of the conclusion of the investigation.
 The review team shall consist of upper-level management officials and the local PREA Compliance Manager, with input from line supervisors, investigators and Medical or Mental Health Practitioners.
-The Corporate PREA Coordinator may be consulted as part of this review." (p.28)
+The Corporate PREA Coordinator may be consulted as part of this review." (p.28) - "c.

-"c.
 Unless mandated by client contract, a "PREA After Action Review Report (see Attachment J)" of the team's findings shall be completed and submitted to the Corporate PREA Coordinator no later than 30 working days after the review via the GEO PREA Database.
-The Facility shall implement the recommendations for improvement or document its reasons for not doing so." (p.28) "d.
+The Facility shall implement the recommendations for improvement or document its reasons for not doing so." (p.28) - "d.
 The PREA Compliance Manager shall maintain copies of all completed "PREA After Action Review Reports" and a copy shall also be maintained in the corresponding investigative file." (p.28)

-The facility responded in the PAQ and the Facility Director issued a Memo to the audit file indicating that there were no incidents of sexual abuse and sexual harassment during the audit period.
-The facility identified management personnel who would participate in an Incident Review.
-The auditor interviewed the Facility Director and both Assistant Directors, who separately confirmed that the incident review team would meet within 30 days of the conclusion of the investigation to consider the following criteria during their review:
+The facility responded in the PAQ and the Facility Director issued a Memo to the audit file indicating that there were no incidents of sexual abuse and three allegations of sexual harassment during the audit period.
+The auditor reviewed the investigation files of these incidents and confirmed that after incident reviews were conducted within the required 30 days of the completion of the investigation. facility identified management personnel who would participate in an Incident Review.
+The auditor interviewed the Facility Director the Assistant Director and the Program Manager- CDCR, who separately confirmed that the incident review team considers the following criteria during their review:

-- 1. Whether the incident requires a change to policy or practice to better prevent, detect, or respond to sexual abuse: - 2.
-Whether the incident was motivated by race, ethnicity, gender identity, LGBTI status or perceived status, gang affiliation or other group dynamics at the facility: - 3.
-Examination of the area in the facility where the incident occurred to identify physical barriers that may enable abuse: - 4.
+1. Whether the incident requires a change to policy or practice to better prevent, detect, or respond to sexual abuse:

+- 2. Whether the incident was motivated by race, ethnicity, gender identity, LGBTI status or perceived status, gang affiliation or other group dynamics at the facility; - 3.
+Examination of the area in the facility where the incident occurred to identify physical barriers that may enable abuse; - 4.
 Adequacy of facility staffing levels; - 5.
 Whether existing monitoring technology is sufficient, or it needs to be augmented;

 The Incident Review Team is required to prepare a report of its findings and submit it to GEO's PREA Coordinator.
-The facility would then implement the recommendations of the Review Team or document the reasons that the facility did not implement the recommendations.
+As noted, each allegation during this audit period had an incident review which was documented.
+The facility evaluates any recommendations of the Incident Review Team and implements their recommendations or document the reasons that the facility did not implement their recommendations.
 The GEO PREA Coordinator confirmed during interview that every incident review results in the creation of a report that is forwarded to the GEO PREA Coordinator for review.
-The PREA Coordinator then considers the Team's recommendations for any changes to policy, practice, or physical plant, to include modifications to the facility's monitoring system.
+The PREA Coordinator then considers the Team's recommendations for any changes to policy, practice or physical plant, to include modifications to the facility's monitoring system.